puppylinux-woof-CE/woof-CE/woof-code/README.txt

-Woof
+Woof - GPL2
 ----

 Woof is a "Puppy builder".
 What this means is you can build your own custom Puppy Linux live-CD from the binary packages of another distro.

-Currently supported: Ubuntu, Debian, Slackware, Arch, T2, Puppy

-What you get looks and feels just like Puppy, is Puppy.
-The default selection of packages gives you a live-CD ISO file about 100MB - 130MB.
-You also get the freedom and speed of Puppy, and none of the disadvantages that you may have perceived with the other distros.
+Currently supported: Ubuntu, Debian, Slackware, Puppy (pet pkgs) What you get looks and feels just like Puppy, is Puppy.

-Notice that 'Puppy' is in the list.
-It may seem a bit "circular" but yes, the compatible-distro can be one of the Puppy-releases, so you could build a Puppy live-CD with 100% PET packages.
-Wary Puppy is built this way.

 Preparation
 -----------